RentFreeMedia/rentfreemedia/docs/send_email.md

 Lets create a drip email as an example.

 Step 1.
-Select `Email`, and then `Drop Email` from the main CMS menu.
+Select `Email`, and then `Drip Email` from the main CMS menu.

 Step 2.
 Click on `Add Drip`